-The balance sheets of retailers are being radically transformed by the new international accounting standard IFRS 16 Leases, but its impact is being felt commercially by all retail stakeholders.
-The report helps retailers and external users of accounts to understand some of the important issues that will need to be addressed as the standard is implemented.
+This report, Audit insights retails - are you ready for a radical change, helps retailers and external users of accounts to understand some of the important issues that need to be addressed as the standard is implemented.

 View upcoming events from the Financial Reporting Faculty.

 Find articles, books and online resources providing quick links to the standard, summaries, guidance and news of recent developments.